jerryzhou196/jardy-coin/README.md

 # jardy-coin

-jardy-coin is a distributed ledger that runs across multiple machines on a local network. every node mines, every node validates, and the network converges on a single canonical chain through nakamoto consensus (longest chain wins, no exceptions, no feelings).
+jardy-coin is a distributed ledger that runs across multiple machines on a local network. every node mines, every node validates, and the network converges on a single canonical chain through nakamoto consensus